-The word apocalypse comes from the Latin apocalypsis meaning “revelation,” and from the Greek apokalyptein meaning to, “uncover, disclose, reveal.”
-In Middle English it meant “insight” or “vision”.
-This idea that we hold of it as the end of the world is a recent interpretation.
-It is as Joseph Campbell wrote, “apocalypse is our ignorance and complacency coming to an end.”
+The word ‘apocalypse’ comes from the Latin apocalypsis meaning ’revelation,’ and from the Greek apokalyptein meaning to, ’uncover, disclose, reveal.’
+In Middle English, it meant ’insight’ or ’vision’.
+This idea that we hold of it, as the end of the world, is a recent interpretation.
+It is, as Joseph Campbell wrote, “apocalypse is our ignorance and complacency coming to an end.”

 This ignorance is fuelled by our addiction to transcendence and progress.
 We are consumed by the idea that life must always be on an upward trajectory.

 Revelation and apocalypse then can be seen in terms of waking up and experiencing the true reality of things.
-“The kingdom of the father is spread upon the earth and men do not see it.” concealed as it is by Maya the formative power of illusion.
+“The kingdom of the father is spread upon the earth and men do not see it.”, concealed as it is, by Maya, the formative power of illusion.
 This is the signal then for the end of our world as we know it.

-Maya, or illusion veils the truth.
-It is the rippling pond, the “fractured, sparkling image of reality that is no reality, but only its broken surface.”
-Much of what we know, or what we think we know, is fragmented.
-Preoccupied as we are by trivial things.
+Maya, or illusion, veils the truth.
+It is the rippling pond, the: “fractured, sparkling image of reality that is no reality, but only its broken surface.”
+Much of what we know, or what we think we know, is fragmented, preoccupied, as we are, by trivial things.

-It is written in the Lament of Hermes, that “…in that day men will be weary of life, and they will cease to think the universe worthy of reverent wonder and worship.
+It is written in the Lament of Hermes, that: “…in that day men will be weary of life, and they will cease to think the universe worthy of reverent wonder and worship.
 They will no longer love this world around us…darkness will be preferred to light, and death will be more profitable than life, no one will raise his eyes to heaven…[and] as for the soul, and the belief that it is immortal by nature…they will mock, and even persuade themselves that it is false.”
 This text is from the 2,500 year old Hermetica.
 Written about Ancient Egypt, I think it is just as relevant today.

-To face things as they are requires courage.
-To try and understand the true nature of things is no easy task.
-Especially with social media and the barrage of news.
+To face things as they are, requires courage.
+To try to understand the true nature of things is no easy task, especially with social media and the barrage of news.
 It can leave us numb and passive.
 William Boyd perfectly encapsulates the need and hardship of this task, when he wrote that: “when you feel connected to everything, you also feel responsible for everything.
 And you cannot turn away.
 Your destiny is bound with the destinies of others.
 You must either learn to carry the Universe, or be crushed by it.
 You must grow strong enough to love the world, yet empty enough to sit down at the same table with its worst horrors."
 It is no easy task.
 It is one you fail at continually.

-In Oslo in the late nineteenth century, the painter Edvard Munch recorded that while “walking along a path with two friends – the sun was setting – [and] suddenly the sky turned blood red – I paused, feeling exhausted, and leaned on the fence – there was blood and tongues of fire about the blue-black fjord and the city – my friends walked on, and I stood there trembling with anxiety – and I sensed an infinite scream passing through nature.”
+In Oslo, in the late nineteenth century, the painter, Edvard Munch, recorded that, while: “walking along a path with two friends – the sun was setting – [and] suddenly the sky turned blood red – I paused, feeling exhausted, and leaned on the fence – there was blood and tongues of fire about the blue-black fjord and the city – my friends walked on, and I stood there trembling with anxiety – and I sensed an infinite scream passing through nature.”
 It was, of course, this experience that inspired his painting The Scream.